yuzeni/FasterPlot/README.md

 - `save script` (default file name *save*)
 - `save script "my script"` (specified file name)

-Keep in mind that all commands are cleared from the command list, omitting them from being saved, if a new file is loaded.
-This is because a script should not depend on any external files.\
+Keep in mind that all commands are cleared from the command list, omitting them from being saved, if a new file is loaded, because a script should not depend on any external files.\
-Similarly if a command file is loaded, all its commands will be copied to the command list, not the laoding of the script.
+Similarly if a command file is loaded, all its commands will be copied to the command list, not the command of loading the script.

 ##### running command scripts
-- `run "my script"`
+- `run script "my script"`

 Dropping the script onto the window is also supported.\
 The script must have the file extension *.script*.